-Today, we would be looking at two Shure microphones – Shure PG58 Vs SM58.
+Today, we would be discussing the features of two Shure microphones – Shure PG58 Vs SM58.
 If you know anything about microphones, then you know Shure is a force to be reckoned in the industry.

 At the end of this review, you would have enough information to help you decide which microphone is the better option for you.
-However, that also means that we have to be as detailed as possible, which means the article would be pretty long.
+This also means that the article will be as detailed as possible.
+As a result, you have yourself a lengthy article.

 Shure PG58 Vs SM58 – Comparison Overview

-Contrary to what you might think, in terms of features, these two microphones are very similar.
-They differ in some slight features like the frequency response, the impedance, weight, and the versions available (you can see all that in the comparison table below).
+Contrary to what you might think, in terms of features, these two microphones are very similar as you’ll see in the comparison table below.

 Furthermore, they both have a cardioid polar pattern.
-This basically means that they pick up sound best from the front, good enough from the sides, and not at all from behind.
+As a result, these microphones can pick up sound best from the front, good enough from the sides, and not at all from behind.
 You’ll need to keep this in mind when you’re positioning these microphones.

 They also have the same overall aesthetic with the same shape, color options, and even build quality.

-However, if you’re not a beginner, you would definitely notice things like the handling noise, the extra weight, and the higher impedance of the more affordable PG58.
-Now is that something you want to risk to save a few bucks?
-The decision is up to you.
+If you’re not a beginner, you would notice things like the handling noise, the extra weight, and the higher impedance of the more affordable PG58.
+Now is that something you want to accept so you can save a few bucks?

 Shure PG58 Vs SM58 – Comparison Table